ransom1990/winapps/README.md

 2. If you are Cody, Ethan, or me, you'll know what to do.
 3. Cheers! 🍻

-**Note:** The Win32OpenSSL and VCForPython files are too large for GitHub and come split into multiple zip files.
+**Note:** The Win32OpenSSL and VCForPython files are too large for GitHub and come split into multiple files.

 ## Merging Split Files for VCForPython